All you want to know about titration and titrimetry

 Titration is a laboratory method of quantitative analysis used to determine unknown concentration of known substance.

-Analysis is performed using burette - kind of laboratory glass made for exact measurement of volume of solution used.
+Analysis is performed using a burette - kind of laboratory glass made for exact measurement of volume of solution used.

 Imagine you have a solution of a sulfuric acid of unknown concentration.